UPLIFT Desk Review

 With all the concerns our expert reviewers raised above about the quality of the Jiecang base, the good news is that Human Solution has extended their warranty for a full 7 years.
 It is equal to their competitor Fully’s 7-year limited warranty, but not as long as other competitors such as iMovR.

 The real problem with both UpLift’s and Fully’s warranty coverage is that the desktops are not included.
 The durability of their bamboo, powder coated and HPL laminated tops leave a lot to be desired, and this is reflected in the fact that they will not warranty them against delamination or other common problems with these lower-quality surfaces.
 Even the costly hardwood and reclaimed wood options have no warranty coverage.

 As for other Chinese-made competitors, the StandDesk Pro is the only one with a better warranty, at ten years on all mechanical and electrical components, and lifetime on the steel frame.
 Desktops not included in their warranty, either.

 The UpLift is a middling offering among the many choices of electronic standing desks on the market.
 With its massive advertising campaigns and sleek marketing presentation, it has become one of the most popular standing desks sold today.
-Its pricing, while competitive on the surface, is higher than other Chinese-made alternatives, and not so much cheaper than better-constructed, made-in-USA alternatives as to be truly competitive.
+Its pricing, while competitive on the surface, is higher than other Chinese-made alternatives, and not so much cheaper than better-constructed, made-in-USA alternatives such as the iMovR Energize or Lander Lite as to be truly competitive.
 While you can opt for American-made vanity tops to pair with your UpLift base, they are even pricier than the desk itself.